O7h/Sweet-Tea/README.md

 * fix bugs
 * redesign / refactor
+* self-patching
+* don't allow absolute paths or paths with ".." in manifests
-* write logs to files
+* write to logs to files
-* display all servers from all manifests in one list (most requested feature)
+* use desktop icon